Promos & codes

 Google Express sometimes offers promotions you can apply to your orders, so keep an eye out for deals!

-Remember to use your code before its expiration date: note that courtesy coupons issued by Customer Support expire one year after issue date.
+Remember to use your code before its expiration date: note that courtesy codes issued by Customer Support expire one year after issue date.

 How it works:

 - Remember to click Apply before placing your order!

 - If you're using the code on an order containing items from multiple stores, you may see a temporary hold placed on your account for the full amount of the order (before any discounts)

 - The order is paid for

 - The final amount, minus the code, is charged to your account.
 With multi-store orders it may take 7-10 business days for codes to reflect in your account.